Welcome Transfer Students to San Francisco State University!

-A great way to network and connect with other students who have the same interest as you is to join a club or organization.
-SF State has over 100 different active clubs and organizations that you can be a part of.
+A great way to connect with other students who share similar interests is to join a club or organization.
+SF State has over 100 active clubs and organizations, so there's something on campus for everyone.
 To check out events and what organizations you can be a part of head on over to the GatoXperience page.

 Your GatorMentor is here to help you.
 GatorMentos are Orientation Leaders who are here to provide you with useful information and reminders through your first year at SF State.
 GatorMentors are here to answer any of the questions you may have or to help you transition to life at SF State.
 GatorMentors will contact you via SF State email so keep your eyes open when the fall semester starts.

 This checklist will help with your transition post orientation.

 - Email is a primary and official form of University communications.

 - Learn about essential information about move-in, if you're planning on living on-campus.